 Similarly, MicroEnergy International offers students who are researching on an issue related to microenergy to supervise their bachelor or master thesis.

-MicroEnergy International has organised two international scientific conferences on micro-perspectives for decentralized energy supply in 2011 and 2013.
+MicroEnergy International organizes yearly scientific conferences on the topic of micro-perspectives for decentralized energy supplies.
+Previous conferences include:

 - MES Conference 2014 in UC Berkeley, USA

 - MES Conference 2015, in Bangalore, India

 Catalogues for Download